header

 Bolt Action Rifle For Africa

-If you are not going to be buying a new rifle for hunting in Africa, there are a few tweaks you can make on your rifle to 'Africanise' it.
+If you are not going to be buying a new rifle for hunting in Africa, there may be a few tweaks you can make on your rifle to 'Africanise' it.

 • It's really important that the stock is well designed and fits the hunter perfectly.
 An ill-fitting stock will make the rifle unpleasant to shoot by enhancing the recoil effects.
 If you can't afford a custom-made stock, it's an idea to try a variety of factory-made rifles to find one that fits properly, as there may be subtle differences between them.
 To add length, the adjustment can easily be made by either inserting a spacer or adding a recoil pad.
 To shorten, wood can be removed.

-• If you are primarily going to use a telescopic sight to hunt but there is the chance you may need to convert to open sights, make sure you have selected a low cheek-piece design.
+• If you are primarily going to use a telescopic sight to hunt but on the off chance you may need to convert to open sights, make sure you have selected a low cheek-piece design.

 • The fore-end is a matter of personal choice just as long as you have a good solid one to grip.